#1 of 147 · Washington State

 Your philanthropy since 2019 has reshaped what giving looks like at scale — more than twenty-six billion dollars, trusted without conditions to the organizations that know their own communities.
 What you have not yet reached is Pierce County.
 Your confirmed giving in Tacoma totals approximately eight million dollars across four organizations.
 The workforce-development lane — skilled trades, maker spaces, fabrication as community infrastructure — is essentially unoccupied in your portfolio.
 CrowdSmith sits in that gap.
 Not as technology for its own sake, but as a facility where people build things with their hands before they ever touch a screen, in a corridor designated an Opportunity Zone because the data says it needs exactly this.

 Twenty-six years ago, Robb stood next to a tower and watched a building come down.
 Now he is putting one up.
 The complete operational architecture is published at crowdsmith.org.
+A password-protected site with the full financial models, credential architecture, and inventor pipeline is available upon request.
 We are not asking you to fund a concept.
 We are inviting you to evaluate what exists.

 The dust settled a long time ago.
 The tower is still standing.
 And on Portland Avenue in Tacoma, a building is going up.